French success story in the luxury world. The incredible story of the Louis Vuitton trunk maker:

 Cardboard box covered with a brown canvas.

-Illustrated historical timeline.
+Historical chronology illustrated.
 Many photographs by JH Lartigue EOHC Bookseeler inventory

 Advertising brochure published on the occasion of the 125th anniversary of Louis Vuitton and which was graciously offered to its loyal customers.